Kevin Windham: Professional racing

-In the 1999 season, after some initial struggles adapting to his new Honda, Windham hit his stride and won two Supercross main events and four motocross Nationals.
+In the 1999 season, after some initial struggles adapting to his new bike, Windham hit his stride and won two Supercross main events and four motocross Nationals.
 He finished the outdoor season ranked second behind Greg Albertyn.
 Windham and Sebastien Tortelli both posed strong challenges to Albertyn all season, but eventually came up short.
 It is regarded as one of the most competitive motocross seasons ever.

-However, A high point of kevin's motocross career came in 1999.
-Kevin decided to race the USGP being held at Budd's Creek, MD only three days prior to the event.
+The same year, Windham decided to race the USGP being held at Budd's Creek, MD only a few days prior to the event.
 European Champion and motocross hero overseas Stefan Everts made a comment concerning the top US racers deciding not to race the GP, rather to focus on the US races and the time off the week end allowed.
 Everts said he thought the US racers were being cowards.
-This angered Kevin Windham greatly.
-Stefan Everts at the time was one of the toughest racers to beat.
-Kevin went on to dominate the race and left no doubt that Everts had nothing for him on that day.
-This race was very emotional for Kevin and it took years for Kevin to finally say he was okay with Stefan Everts.
-Kevin put the motorcycle he won that race on his trophy room, suspended from the ceiling.
+This angered Windham greatly; he would go on to give a passionate performance, leading him to secure the overall win.

 The 2000 season was more of a challenge to Windham, as he scored just one supercross victory at Dallas, TX, and lost both the supercross title to Jeremy McGrath and the outdoor title to Ricky Carmichael, who was in his rookie 250cc National season.

 For 2001, hoping for a positive change, Windham switched to Team Suzuki.
 It was a tough season, as it saw the beginning of Carmichael's domination for years to come.
 Windham did turn things around outdoors though, winning six motos.
 A titanic duel at the Washougal National between Carmichael and Windham is known as one of the best races ever, with Windham gaining the upper hand in both motos.
 He also won the season finale at Delmont, PA.

 In 2002, he began the season for Team Sobe Suzuki with a broken finger, and had difficulty adjusting to the race situation with crowds and lights.
 He also had problems with fitness, suffering arm pump, and fired his trainer.
 Windham broke his femur in a horrific crash in Atlanta.
-Windham did not return to the circuit that season and many speculated that he would retire at the young age of 23, however the enforced rest allowed him to fully recover mentally and physically.
+Windham did not return to the circuit that season and many speculated that he would retire at the young age of 23, however the rest allowed him to fully recover mentally and physically.